microsoft/pyright/docs/command-line.md

 }
 ```

-Each Diagnostic is formatted output in the following format:
+Each Diagnostic is output in the following format:

 ```javascript
 {